Empyreal96/easy-build-xbox/BVT/README.md

 Xemu will automatically open when it has all the files it needs and *hopefully* boot your modified Kernel!
 When you are done make sure to close BVTMonitor as this will place the just tested BIOS and kernel into `xboxbins\tested`and clean up the .txt files created throughout the BVT Build.

+## **Notes:**

+- You will need a compatible build of XEMU that supports the Visor patches in the Complex Xbox Tree, otherwise it wont boot the 4400 Kernel.
+- You will need to experiment with what version MCPX you use